xylcbd/ocr-open-dataset/README.md

-# ocr-open-database
+# ocr-open-dataset
-list all open database about ocr.
+list all open dataset about ocr.

 ## printed
 |database|Year|